 Folks sip on the wine of their choice at Vintrendi, which conveniently sits next to Dining on the Green, an event space and banquet hall that overlooks gardens and a gazebo.
 In the heart of Park Forest is a quaint downtown area, where the Main Street Nights festival is held from June to August.
 Free of charge, residents can jam to jazz, funk and R&B while local and upcoming artists – as well as well-known musicians like CeCe Peniston and Chicago blues legend John Primer – grace the stage.

-Enjoy wine and a charcuterie board at Vintrendi Wine Company in downtown Park Forest.
+Sip wine with a charcuterie board at Vintrendi Wine Company in downtown Park Forest.

 1/2